MyEtherWallet/knowledge-base/source/_posts/ens/debugging-bad-instruction-reveal.md

 ---

 # __Debugging a 'Bad Instruction' Reveal__
-###### ⏰ 3 min read
+###### {% read_time title "Debugging a 'Bad Instruction' Reveal" %} min read
 ***

 ## __Step 1.
 Make sure you actually placed a bid.__
 * Look up your address on Etherscan.io in order to find the transaction in which you placed your bid.
-* It will be an outgoing transaction (which show as orange) to [ENS-Registrar](https://etherscan.io/address/0x6090a6e47849629b7245dfa1ca21d94cd15878ef).
+* It will be an outgoing transaction (which show as orange) to [ENS-Registrar][ensRegistrar].
 * The transaction should have an ETH value `>= 0.01 ETH` (not one that says `0 ETH`).
 * If you are just now revealing your bid, it will say it was sent 2 - 4 days ago.
 * Under 'Input Data', it should say: Function: newBid(bytes32 sealedBid).
 * If you also started the auction, this transaction should be around the same time, but not before, the time you started the auction.
-You can find the start auction transaction by typing in your name on [Etherscan's ENS Lookup](https://etherscan.io/enslookup?q=yourname.eth) interface and clicking on the transaction hash furthest to the bottom.
+You can find the start auction transaction by typing in your name on [Etherscan's ENS Lookup][ensLookup] interface and clicking on the transaction hash furthest to the bottom.

 Once you find this, copy and paste the value under 'Input Data' into a text document and remove the 'MethodId:' and '[0]:' so that it looks like this: